Routes to the Chinese markets

-Many business over man years have been very success with this approach.
+Many businesses over many years have been very success with this approach.

-The key to success in protecting your business interest: Banding, patent, software, etc.
+The key to success is protecting your business interest: Branding, patent, software, etc.

-When protecting your business interest please make sure it is your company name on any Chinese banding certification, etc. and not the Chinese business you are working with.
+When protecting your business interest please make sure it is your company name on any Chinese branding certification, etc. and not the Chinese business you are working with.

 The same points apply to local licensing.
-Make sure you and an agreement that is performance related.
+Make sure any agreement is performance related.

-This was very popular way for Chinese business to establish an overseas company in China.
+This was very popular way for a business to establish an overseas company in China.

 Today, given that setting an overseas company (WFORE) in China is a lot more straight forward, there are lot less reason for doing this today.